GermaniumSystem/pseudoStarbound/README.md

 #### Installation

 1. Make sure you have python3.5 or higher.
-2. Edit the settings at the top of pseudoStarbound.py.
-You may be able to get away with changing nothing or just the port.
+2. Copy the default settings from `config/example.cfg` to `config/config.cfg`
+ and edit as needed.
 3. Set a plain-text status message in the configured status file.
+4. Start the thing.
-4. ???
+5. ???
-5. Profit.
+6. Profit.

-#### Usage recomendations
+#### Usage recommendations

 * pseudoStarbound should operate on a port other that the Starbound or StarryPy3k server.
-* Traffic should be redirected to pseudoStarbound when needed. iptables NAT works well enough.
+* Traffic should be redirected to pseudoStarbound on an as-needed basis. iptables NAT works well enough.
 * The status message can be updated on-the-fly.
 Consider tying it into your monitoring/recovery solution.
-* pseudoStarbound should be fairly resilient, but consider using the auto-generated pidfile to check the process with your existing monitoring/recovery solution.
+* pseudoStarbound should be fairly resilient, but consider using the PID file to check the process with your existing  monitoring/recovery solution.